thegands/portfolio-source/_posts/blog/2016-03-09-deploy-sinatra.md

 <hr>

-If your OpenShift application is experiencing gem or dependency issues, first run `bundle install --without production` in your code's local repo and push the changes if your <mark>Gemfile.lock</mark> file changed.
-If it did not change or it still does not work, create an empty file from your code repo by running `touch ./.openshift/markers/force_clean_build`.
-Commit and push the changes.
+If your OpenShift application is experiencing gem or dependency issues, first run `bundle install --without production` in your code's local repo.
+Then create an empty file by running `touch ./.openshift/markers/force_clean_build`.
+Git add, commit and push the changes.
 Pushing your code with a file named <mark>force_clean_build</mark> in the markers directory forces OpenShift to run a clean bundle install on your application for every push.
 Running `rhc env set BUNDLE_WITHOUT='development test' -a MySinatraApp` before pushing a force clean will prevent OpenShift from installing unnecessary gems.
 You only need to set the environment variable once - it will be remembered by the app.

 <hr>